Rbillon59/jmeter-k8s-starterkit/aws/README.md

 ```bash
 kubectl cp $(kubectl get pod | grep master | awk '{print $1}'):/report ./report/
 ```
+This will copy all the test results in a `report` folder.

 You can do this for the generated report and the JTL for example.

 ## Demo script